dustin10/kaftui/README.md

 * Number of Kafka records consumed per partition.
 * Detailed per-partition information.

+When using the schema registry, a schema browser will be available to the user as well where the subjects, their schemas and the various versions of the schemas be viewed.

 ## Quick Start

 First, install the `kafktui` application using `cargo`.
 The minimum required version of Rust is `1.89.0`.